feitgemel/TensorFlowProjects/Malaria Cell Classification/README.md

 <br/><br/>
 It is based on Tensorflow and keras.

+You can find the link for the [tutorial](https://eranfeit.net/how-to-classify-malaria-cells-using-convolutional-neural-network/) here.
-You can find the link for the [tutorial](https://youtu.be/WlPuW3GGpQo) here.
+You can find the link for the [Video tutorial](https://youtu.be/WlPuW3GGpQo) here.

 You can find more cool Tensorflow projects and tutorials in this [playlist](https://youtube.com/playlist?list=PLdkryDe59y4Ze9_12JhWu3cs-lOGYwYeD)